7+ Best Hostels in Vienna/Wien Under $25

 Alternatively, Schottenring U-Bahn station is close by.

-Modern rooms have lots of space and a private bathroom.
-One review stated that a dorm bed may be two beds next to each other which means sleeping next to a stranger.
+One review stated that a dorm bed may have two beds next to each other, meaning sleeping next to a stranger.

 This is a family and pet-friendly hostel.